home-assistant/home-assistant.io/source/developers/frontend_translation.markdown

 #### {% linkable_title Rules for translating %}
 1. Don't discuss in already merged PRs if a translated phrase is appropriate or not.
 Instead open an [issue](https://github.com/home-assistant/home-assistant-polymer/issues) or new PR for discussion or improvements.
 2. Don't submit incomplete translations (also don't include untranslated or unchanged phrases) or add phrases that don't exist in `en.json`.
+3. Use the text in value for your translation - not the key.
+Example: For `"states": "Overview"` translatable `Overview`.
-3. Translated phrases have to start with capital letter.
+4. Translated phrases have to start with capital letter.
 (Currently there is no conclusion if every word in a non-sentence has to start with capital letter)